 Different room options

-A single room is a room with enough space for a double bed.
+A single room is a room with enough space for a single bed.

 There is some uncertainty with this term because for some, double room implies you need to share with someone.
 That’s not the case: While a double room may not come kitted out with a double bed, it means that there is enough space for one.